Feel like yourself again

 Research shows that exposure to free radicals can cause hair to age or become gray.
 This type of damage can also potentially cause androgenetic alopecia.

-As for collagen, research shows collagen derived from fish scales (that’s the marine collagen we mentioned) is a particularly powerful antioxidant in the battle against free radicals.
+As for collagen, research shows collagen derived from fish scales (a type of marine collagen) is a particularly powerful antioxidant in the battle against free radicals.

 Collagen’s ability to tamper free radicals could, theoretically, help fight premature graying, but more research is needed there.